MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

 It can be used to prepend, append, delete, overwrite, or regex substitute values.
 An example use case would be to update old naming conventions.

+Each of the 3 tagging systems has to be in their own sheet or file for the extract command.
+By default export tags are expected to be in a sheet named '#export' if given an Excel file without specifying a sheet name.
+If given a CSV file then it is expected to have export tags.
+Modification tags are expected to be in a sheet named '#modify' by default, but can be specified using the --modify option.
+The option can be used to specify either a different sheet name in the given Excel file, a different Excel file, a different Excel file with a different sheet name, a JSON file, or a CSV file.
+Automation tags are similarly specified, but using the --automate option.

 Each of the 3 tagging systems are explained below with examples.
 Examples using them with the extract command are in the :doc:`tutorial` section and there are full run examples in the "examples" folder of the GitHub_.